att-comdev/armada/README.rst

-Armada is a tool for managing multiple helm charts with dependencies by centralizing all configurations in a single Armada yaml and providing lifecycle hooks for all hem releases.
+Armada is a tool for managing multiple helm charts with dependencies by centralizing all configurations in a single Armada yaml and providing lifecycle hooks for all helm releases.

 Roadmap
 -------